Transition to Estonian-language Education in Tartu

-Positive factors associated with the transition to Estonian education are considered to be increased opportunities for children in further education and better opportunities in the labour market.
-Parents’ biggest concern about the transition to Estonian-language education is the increased learning burden for children at school and in kindergarten.
-There is a fear that children’s academic performance will decline and that they will find it more difficult to master certain subjects, especially STEM subjects.
-In addition, parents are concerned that learning in a language other than their mother tongue will cause additional stress and psychological strain on their children, leaving them with less time for recreational activities and less motivation to attend school and study.
+Positive factors associated with the transition to Estonian education include increased opportunities for children in further education.
+They also include better opportunities in the labour market.
+Parents’ biggest concern about this transition is the increased learning burden for children at school and in kindergarten.
+There is a fear that children’s academic performance will decline.
+Additionally, there is concern that children will find it more difficult to master certain subjects, especially STEM subjects.
+Parents are also worried that learning in a language other than their mother tongue will cause additional stress and psychological strain on their children.
+This may leave children with less time for recreational activities and less motivation to attend school and study.

 To make the transition smoother, parents suggested more free Estonian lessons to prepare the child for learning in Estonian.
 They also wanted to increase the variety of extracurricular activities, including interactive extracurricular activities where children could interact in Estonian.
 To maintain the overall level of education, parents considered it essential to have qualified teachers who could also speak Russian if necessary.
 They also mentioned the growing need for teaching materials tailored to children’s individual needs and abilities.